 I have been in a constant battle with my mind and my erratic emotions for seven years now.
 I have tried varied combinations of medication, counselors, journaling, yoga, new hobbies, animal-assisted therapy, and more.
 Finally, a year and a half after the moment I hopelessly sobbed into my rug, I moved back to Massachusetts from California putting 3000 miles of distance between me and the place where my depression began.

 Making such a big move back home in the midst of such despair was challenging, but it’s when I realized that I could again feel excitement, happiness, and optimism.
 It was this two-week trip across the country that the connection between travel and my own happiness finally clicked.
 I am truly happiest when on the move.

 The decision to get the tattoo was a spontaneous one that I made while visiting a tattoo studio in Provincetown, MA.
 I was there to plan another tattoo for later in the fall, but the artist I wanted to meet wasn’t in that day.
 The woman at the front desk asked me a simple question – “Can we do anything else for you today?”
 Just like that I was filling out the paperwork, choosing the size of the semicolon, and in the seat waiting for the needle to make contact with my skin.
 Exactly one and a half minutes later (maybe less, actually) this powerful symbol was officially branded on my wrist.

 This might sound strange, but I’ve only had the tattoo for only a few weeks now and I already feel more confident and at ease.
 It is a daily reminder of the progress I have made since making the decision to improve the condition of my mental health.

-Visit my Mental Health Resources page for more.
+Visit my Health & Wellness Resources page for more.

 If you liked this post, PIN IT!